As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 Best Sweetened with Erythritol and Stevia

-You simply need to add any amount of granulated erythritol to a powerful blender, I use my Blendtec, process for about 30 seconds and you have a nice powdery substance that can be used instead of powdered sugar in any recipes.
+You simply need to add any amount of granulated erythritol to a powerful blender.
+I use my Blendtec and blend for about 30 seconds.
+You should have a nice powdery substance that can be used instead of powdered sugar in any recipes.

 I usually like to use a combination of erythritol and stevia in most of my recipes because erythritol in large amounts can cause stomach problems and give that annoying cooling taste in the mouth.

-If I were to use erythritol alone to sweeten this recipe, I would need to use double or triple the amount in order to achieve the same sweetness as stevia so you would have this huge cooling effect in your mouth afterwards.
+If I were to use erythritol alone to sweeten this recipe, I would need to use double or triple the amount in order to achieve the same sweetness as stevia.
+Also, you would have this huge cooling effect in your mouth afterwards.

 Stevia alone wouldn't make the frosting silky like a normal sugar version, so adding the erythritol helps make the perfect consistency and the stevia helps with the sweetness.